Genericity of Lyapunov spectrum of bounded random compact operators on infinite-dimensional Hilbert spaces: Preparatory results

 The desired random compact operator $S$ can be constructed as follows.
 For each $\omega\in\Omega$, we consider the restriction of the compact operator $\widetilde T$ on the Hilbert space $h(\omega)^{\perp}$ denoted by $\widetilde T|_{h(\omega)^{\perp}}$.
 By Proposition \ref{Completeness}(ii), the space of random compact operators of finite rank is dense in the space of random compact operators.
 Then, there exists a linear operator $S(\omega)|_{h(\omega)^{\perp}}$ is of finite-rank and $\sup_{\omega\in\Omega}\|\widetilde T(\omega)-S(\omega)\|_{h(\omega)^{\perp}}\leq \frac{\eps}{3}$.
 The linear operator $S(\omega)|_{h(\omega)^{\perp}}$ is extended to the whole space $\mathcal H$ by letting $S(\omega)h(\omega)=\widetilde T(\omega)h(\omega)$.
 Then, $\|S(\omega)-\widetilde T(\omega)\|\leq \frac{\eps}{3}$ and therefore $\|S-T\|\leq \frac{2\eps}{3}$.
 Furthermore, the colinearity property \eqref{Colinearity} is still true for $S$, i.e.

 which implies that $\| S^n_{\omega}\|\geq \left(\frac{\eps}{3}\right)^n$.
 Hence,

-This together with Theorem \ref{MET_HilbertSpace} implies that $S$ has either finite or infinitely countable number of Lyapunov exponents.
-Note that $S$ is of finite-rank and therefore $S$ cannot have infinitely countable number of Lyapunov exponents.
+This, together with Theorem \ref{MET_HilbertSpace}, implies that $S$ has either a finite or an infinite and countable number of Lyapunov exponents.
+Note that $S$ is of finite rank and therefore $S$ cannot have an infinite and countable number of Lyapunov exponents.
 The proof is complete. \end{proof}